betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Reduces Injuries from Falling

-Plantbeta teaches planters how to move through their [Environment](/reference/Environment/EnvironmentOverview)
+Plantbeta teaches planters how to move through their [Environment](/reference/Environment/EnvironmentOverview) safely.

 Falling is a large part of Climbing.
 Plantbeta transfers the knowledge of how to fall safely from climbing to Planting.

 ::: tip Some of the Moves used to safely Fall
 - [BodyAbsorb](/reference/Move/BodyMove/BodyAbsorb)
 - [BodyRedirect](/reference/Move/BodyMove/BodyRedirect)
 :::

-- BootSnag
-    - How to release your foot from a BootSnag.

 ## Wrist Tendonitis

+Wrist Tendonitis occurs from straining the tissues around the wrist.
+The strain can be acute, such as when a planter hits a rock with full force and doesn't absorb the shock, or the strain can be from repetitive use.

 - [ArmAbsorb](/reference/Move/ArmMove/ArmAbsorb) during the impact of [SpadeThrow](/reference/Move/ToolMove/Spade/SpadeThrow)
 -

 ## Christmas Toe

-Don't use your big toe for everything
+Planters kick To remove the layer of organic material off an intended microsite.
+Christmas Toe is when your big toe becomes numb from all the kicking impacts and you only regain sensation around Christmas time (six months after the season is over).
+Christmas Toe not only affects feet, it also affects how planters walk therefore affecting the biomechanics of the entire lower body.

+A greater knowledge of possible alternative movements can prevent Christmas Toe from ever occuring.

 - [SpadeScreef]() instead of only [FootScreef]()
 - [HandClose]() instead of only [FootClose]()

-##